George Albert I, Count of Erbach-Schönberg

+Early life and ancestry

-Born in Erbach, he was the fourth child and second (but eldest surviving) son of George III, Count of Erbach-Breuberg and his fourth wife Maria, a daughter of Count Albert X of Barby-Mühlingen.
+Born in Erbach, he was the fourth child and second (but eldest surviving) son of George III, Count of Erbach-Breuberg by his fourth wife, Countess Maria of Barby-Mühlingen (1563-1619), a daughter of Count Albert X of Barby-Mühlingen (1534-1588).

-Life
+Biography

 After the death of their father, George Albert I and his surviving elder half-brothers divided the Erbach domains in 1606: he received the districts of Schönberg and Seeheim.

 In 1617 he was captured by pirates and taken to Tunis, but shortly after he was ransomed.

 In 1623, after the death of his eldest half-brother Frederick Magnus without surviving issue, the remaining brothers divided his domains: George Albert I received the district of Reichenberg.

 In 1627, with the death of another half-brother, John Casimir, unmarried and without issue, was made another land division; this time George Albert I received Fürstenau.
 Finally, the death of his last surviving half-brother Louis I in 1643 without living sons, allowed George Albert I to reunite all the Erbach family possessions.

 George Albert I died in Erbach aged 49 and was buried in Michelstadt.

 Marriages and Issue

-In Erbach on 29 May 1624 George Albert I married firstly with Magdalena (13 November 1595 – 31 July 1633), a daughter of Johann VI, Count of Nassau-Dillenburg and his third wife Johannetta of Sayn-Wittgenstein.
+In Erbach on 29 May 1624 George Albert I married firstly with Countess Magdalena of Nassau-Dillenburg (13 November 1595 – 31 July 1633), a daughter of Johann VI, Count of Nassau-Dillenburg by his third wife, Countess Johannetta of Sayn-Wittgenstein.
 They had six children: